verb (lets, letting; past and past participle let)

 - But his boss won't let him leave - at least not until he completes one final contract.

-- 1.1 [with object] Allow to pass in a particular direction: could you let the dog out? a tiny window that let in hardly any lightMore example sentences
+- 1.1 [with object and adverbial of direction] Allow to pass in a particular direction: could you let the dog out? a tiny window that let in hardly any lightMore example sentences

 allow to go, permit to pass; make way for